UUDigitalHumanitieslab/luupzig/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.5.

+This project consists of:

+* `library/`: Angular library with a gloss view
+* `frontend/`: frontend showing its features and useful for development of library
+* `elements/`: export of library using [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements)
+* `elements-demo.html`: demo showing how to import this library using Web Components

 ## Development server

+Run `yarn build library` first.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.